Sisal Rugs Direct Frequently Asked Questions

 When will I receive my rug?

 Your rug will be made and shipped within 10-14 business days, as each rug is made to order to your specific size, binding and binding color.
 Custom sizes, shapes or borders can take 5 days longer.
 We will advise you if your rug production will take longer than 14 business days.
-Shipping time is 2-5 business days depending on your location.
+Shipping time is 2-10 business days depending on your location and the shipping method used.
 Once your order ships, we will send you an email with the tracking information.
 We offer FREE SHIPPING IN THE CONTINENTAL US ONLY.
 See below for shipping outside of the Continental US.

 Can you ship to Canada, Alaska, Hawaii and Puerto Rico?